Arun Singh (Indian politician)

-Arun Singh (born 4 April 1965) is an Indian politician who holds the positions of National General Secretary and Headquarter In-charge of the Bharatiya Janata Party.
-Singh is currently serving his second term as a Member of Parliament in the Rajya Sabha.
+Arun Singh (born 4 April 1965) is an Indian politician and a senior leader of the Bharatiya Janata Party (BJP) who is currently serving his second term as a Member of Parliament in the Rajya Sabha.
+He previously served as the National General Secretary and Headquarters In-charge of the BJP.

 Singh has discharged responsibilities as BJP's State Incharge of various states, including Andhra Pradesh, Rajasthan, Karnataka, Odisha, Jharkhand and Ladakh.

 During the 2024 Lok Sabha Elections, he was appointed as the Election In-charge of Andhra Pradesh by the Bharatiya Janata Party (BJP).
 His efforts contributed to the BJP's strong performance in Andhra Pradesh during the 2024 General and Assembly elections.

 As the State Incharge of Rajasthan from 2019 to 2023, he participated in giving the party organizational solidity and stability.
 Under the leadership of Prime Minister Narendra Modi, the efforts of Singh helped the BJP's victory in 2023 Rajasthan Vidhan Sabha Elections.
-Earlier, when he was Incharge of India's eastern state of Odisha, he helped the party to strengthen its organisational base at the grassroot level increasing the party's membership, which resulted in an exponential increase in vote share.
+Earlier, when he was Incharge of India's eastern state of Odisha, he helped the party to strengthen its organisational base at the grassroots level increasing the party's membership, which resulted in an exponential increase in vote share.

 Singh led the CII-SPF Delegation of Members of Parliament from India to Japan as a Mission leader which visited multiple locations across Japan from 24 February to 1 March 2025.
 This visit was organized with an objective of strengthening bilateral ties between the two nations and aimed to enhance bilateral cooperation and collaborations, foster talent and technology exchange, and build strategic partnerships.

 He has been actively involved in the parliamentary proceedings.
 Singh was an accountant before entering politics which helps him present the stand of the party on topics in the field of economics and finance.
 He played a crucial role in clarifying the party's position through his interventions in the Parliament over various bills like Union Budget 2020-21 and 2021–22, Insurance Amendment Bill 2021, Working of the Ministry of Micro, Small & Medium Enterprises, Foreign Contribution and Regulation Amendment Bill 2020, Insolvency & Bankruptcy Code and the Appropriation Bill 2022 and 2023.